One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Proofs of Theorems and

 by the second inequality in \cite[Eq.\ (1.7)]{hermon2023relaxation}, we have

 where in the second step we substituted $\cU=\cW$.
 The last denominator in \eqref{eq:lambda22-UB} is almost the mean meeting time of two independent random walks, both being uniformly distributed on $\mathbb{T}_N^d$ (and independently) at time $t=0$.
-This latter quantity is known \cite[Theorem 4]{cox_coalescing_1989} to asymptotically diverge, as $N\to \infty$, like $s_N$, where
+This latter quantity is known \cite[Theorem 4]{cox_coalescing_1989} to asymptotically diverge, as $N\to \infty$, like $s_d(N)$ \fs{given in \eqref{eq:cox}}.
 In the remainder of this proof, we show that the denominator in \eqref{eq:lambda22-UB} follows the same asymptotic behavior.

 Since $\kappa(\cW) = 1 - \frac{2d+1}{N^d}$, we calculate

 Moreover, since $Z_t\eqdef X_t-Y_t\in \mathbb T^d_N$ is a simple random walk (jumping to a nearest neighbor at rate $2$), we have

 where we use the hat-notation to refer to quantities related to $Z_t$, while $\hat\tau_\ell$, $\ell \in \bbr{0}{\lfloor N/2\rfloor} $, denotes the first hitting time of the set